jlesner/jlesner.github.io/_pages/projects.md

       <p>
         AIPTF preserves the UI from AIPIF but is implemented using Cloudflare functions.
         <!--  -->
-        These stories aim to teach children specific life lessons.
-To get children  and to get them thinking and challange them, each AIPTF story ends with a quiz which tracks correct and wrong answers.
+        It generates personalized stories that aim to teach children specific pre-selected life lessons.
+        To get children thinking and challange them, each AIPTF story ends with a quiz which tracks correct and wrong answers.
         <!-- TIP: AI images are revealed by clicking emoji. -->
         STATUS: Stories with quizes and illustratons are live 24x7.
+(TIP: Click the emoji.)
       </p>
       <div class="project-links" style="margin-top: 1.5rem; display: flex; gap: 1rem; flex-wrap: wrap;">
         <!-- <a href="https://youtu.be/TaVGem3nFrk" target="_blank" style="flex: 1; display: inline-block; padding: 0.5rem; text-align: center; background-color: #333; color: white; text-decoration: none; border-radius: 4px; font-size: 0.9rem; white-space: nowrap;">